thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - a single uppercase letter that isn't "I" in 16/05/24
   - added The Chainsmokers - Sick Boy (ONEDUO remix) by, well, ONEDUO, Whole by Chime and Adam Tell and a *lot* of music from Creo turns out I do like Creo's discography, huh
+  - none of the links in "some tunes" are ordered alphabetically and at this point I'm not going to bother so I just removed the alphabetical part